individual therapy

 …but Why is everyone Autistic now?

-Also, a study that came out around the end of 2025 found that approximately 90% of Autistic people over the age of 40 in the UK are not diagnosed.
-So there will likely be a TON of people coming out of the woodwork in the near future.
-Dr. Megan Anna Neff also has an incredible podcast/video about this issue, which she refers to as “The Lost Generation of Autistics".
+It’s not more autism, its autism that has always been here.
+With more effective screening tools and more awareness (and less stigma, thankfully) more people are coming forward and pursuing self-understanding at higher rates.
+Dr. Megan Anna Neff has a good post about this here.
+A study that came out at end of 2025 found that approximately 90% of Autistic people over the age of 40 in the UK are living without a diagnosis.
+If these numbers are accurate there will likely be a lot of people coming out of the woodwork in the near future.
+Dr. Megan Anna Neff has an incredible podcast/video about this issue, which she refers to as “The Lost Generation of Autistic Adults"

 …Wait.
 I don’t think I even know what Autism actually is?